matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 -just see what computational chemistry can do

--talk over which methods might be best for your project
+-talk over which methods might be best for your project"

 location: In person KK218 Cyber Comms lab